simplic/documentation/dev/csharp/getting_started/conventions.md

 - √ **DO** add the suffix "Callback" to names of delegates other than those used as event handlers.
 - X **DO NOT** add the suffix "Delegate" to a delegate.

+** Unused Legacy Code **
+We don't just comment out old code and commmit it.
+It is already versioned on git server, so there is no need to comment out old code.
+Just remove the old code.